 Cardiology is a veterinary clinical specialty that deals with the diagnosis and treatment of the valves and muscles of the heart.
-Animal Medical Hospital offers complete cardiac evaluations utilizing digital radiography, ultrasonography, and electrocardiography (EKG).
+Animal Medical Hospital & 24 Hour Urgent Care offers complete cardiac evaluations that utilize digital radiography, ultrasonography, and electrocardiography (EKG).
 We also offer 24-hour ambulatory electrocardiographic monitoring and cardiac event recording in the diagnosis and management of patients with all forms of congenital and acquired heart disease.
-After our initial comprehensive cardiac physical evaluation, we’ll discuss with you any additional testing or treatment that we recommend.
+After our initial comprehensive cardiac physical evaluation, we’ll discuss any additional testing or treatment that we recommend.
 In some cases, we may refer you to a cardiac specialist.

-If we believe there is a heart problem, performing an echocardiogram, or ultrasound of the heart, is a critical step in diagnosing the condition.
+If we believe there is a heart problem, we will perform an echocardiogram, or ultrasound of the heart, to properly diagnose the condition.
 An echocardiogram is a safe, non-surgical way for our veterinarians to evaluate the chambers of the heart and visualize the valves.
-This test can rule out or confirm a diagnosis and aid in determining the amount of leakage and the severity of an abnormality.
-Pending the results of this test, our veterinarians may also perform an EKG or chest X-rays.
+This test can rule out or confirm a diagnosis and aid in determining the amount of leakage and the severity of any abnormality.
+Pending the results of this test, our veterinarians may also perform an EKG or chest x-rays.